mvdan/gogrep/README.md

        -v  discard nodes matching a pattern
        -s  substitute with a given syntax tree
        -w  write source back to disk or stdout

-If -A is ommitted for a single command, -x will be assumed.

 A pattern is a piece of Go code which may include wildcards.
 It can be: